Normalize Data for Meaningful Maps

-Note: Both maps show Covid-19 data collected by the New York Times and published on GitHub.
-In one map, we normalized (divided) values by population in each state, according to the 2018 US Census American Community Survey, the most recent data available on the day of writing.
+Both maps show Covid-19 data collected by the New York Times and published on GitHub.
+In the map in Figure 13.4b, we normalized (divided) values by population in each state, according to the 2018 US Census American Community Survey, the most recent data available on the day of writing.
 We didn’t add legends and other important cartographic elements so that you can better focus on interpreting spatial patterns.
 In both cases, we used Jenks natural breaks for classification.

-What are the worst-hit states according to the map showing total Covid-19 counts?
+What are the worst-hit states according to the map showing total Covid-19 counts (shown in Figure 13.4a)?
 If you are familiar with the US geography, you can quickly tell that these are New York, New Jersey, Massachusetts, Florida, Illinois, Texas, and California.
 But five of these happen to be some of the most populous states in the US, so it makes sense that they will also have higher Covid-19 cases.

-Now, how about the map on the right?
+Now, how about the map in Figure 13.4b?
 You can see that New York and its neighbors, including New Jersey and Massachusetts, have by far the highest rates per capita (per person), which we saw in the first map.
 But you can also see that in fact California, Texas, and Florida were impacted to a lesser extent than the map on the left had suggested.
-So the map with per-capita values is a much better illustration to the story about New York being the epicenter of the Covid-19 crisis in the United States (at least in the spring of 2020).
+So the map with per-capita values is a much better illustration to the story about New York being the first epicenter of the Covid-19 crisis in the United States.

 Different ways to normalize data